diiaz2910/directory-tree-generator/README.md

 ## Usage

 - Get the path of the folder you want to create the tree.
-- Paste the path next to `const projectDirectory` in the `script.js` or `script-alternative.js` file.
+- Paste the path next to `const projectDirectory` in the `script.js` or `script-alternative.js` file and bear in mind to keep double \\.
-- To run the project locally, use the following command:
+- To run the project use the following command:

 ```bash
 node script.js